1989: Deli Dollars issued by Frank Tortoriello, designed by Martha Shaw.

 Searching the Archives…

-- Please note that both the E. F. Schumacher Archives and the Local Currency Archives are currently cataloged on the Schumacher Center Archives database.
-Use the search term "E. F. Schumacher Archives" or "Local Currency Archives" to isolate and search the individual archival collections.
+- Please note that the E. F. Schumacher Archives, the Robert Swann Archives, and the Local Currency Archives are currently cataloged on the Schumacher Center Archives database.
+Use the search term “E. F. Schumacher Archives” or “Local Currency Archives” to isolate and search the individual archival collections.

 - Refer to the Selected Keyword Index for sample search terms.
 Please note that while the Selected Keyword Index contains most of the documents’ descriptors, some keywords are not listed; nonetheless, you should be able to access any document through one of its multiple keywords.